Kotohira-gū: History

-Before the Meiji era, it was known as Konpira-Daigongen (金比羅大権現), and it stood at the head of the nationwide group of shrines bearing the names, Kompira and Kotohira.
 The ema hall is the site for offering prayers for safe seafaring.
 The Konpira temple was transformed into a Shinto shrine and renamed Kotohira in 1889.

 From 1871 through 1946, Kotohira was officially designated one of the kokuhei-chūsha (国幣中社), meaning that it stood in the mid-range of ranked, nationally significant shrines.

 On June 5, 2020, Kotohira Shrine sent a notice to the Association of Shinto Shrines stating that it would abolish its inclusive relationship, due to the fact that the heihaku to be delivered on the day of the Daijō-sai accompanying the enthronement of the Emperor in the first year of Reiwa (2019) was not sent.
 In November 2020, the withdrawal from the Association was approved and it became a standalone shrine.